 Is Lyon safe?

-Lyon feels safe for both residents and visitors.
-Sure, like any city, it has some crime, but violent crime rates stay low compared to other major cities.
-You just need to take standard precautions.
-Here are a few things to keep in mind:
+Lyon feels safe for residents and visitors alike.
+Like any city, it has some crime, but violent incidents are rare compared to other major cities.
+Just take standard precautions.

-Pickpocketing: Watch out for pickpockets, especially in crowded areas like markets, public transport, and tourist attractions.
-On a tram, they once tried to get into my bag by staging a little scene.
-Someone shoved me away from the ticket validator, and while I was distracted, another hand slipped into my bag.
-Luckily, I felt it in time, and they left empty-handed.
-Always stay alert!
+Pickpocketing: Be on the lookout in crowded markets, public transport, and tourist areas.
+On a tram, someone once shoved me away from the ticket validator, and while I was distracted, another hand slipped into my bag.
+Luckily, I noticed in time, and they left empty-handed.

-Nighttime safety: Most areas feel safe, but stick to well-lit streets at night.
-Avoid isolated spots, just like in any big city.
-And don’t overindulge in alcohol.
+Nighttime safety: Most areas feel safe, but avoid isolated spots, just like in any big city.
+Try not to overindulge in alcohol.

 Do people in Lyon speak English?